Luis Urías Player Props: Brewers vs. Guardians

 Luis Urías At The Plate

-- Urias has two doubles, a home run and five walks while hitting .146.
+- Urias is batting .136 with two doubles, a home run and five walks.

-- Urias has had a base hit in five of 14 games this year, and multiple hits once.

-- He has homered in one of 14 games, and in 2% of his plate appearances.

-- In four games this season, Urias has picked up an RBI, with more than one RBI once.
+- In five of 15 games this season, Urias has had at least one hit, including one game with multiple hits.

+- Urias has driven in a run in four games this season (26.7%), including one multiple-RBI game.

-- He has scored in four of 14 games so far this season.
+- He has scored a run in five of 15 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.